cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 // Warnings were encountered during analysis:
 //
+// /Users/erikziegler/Projects/MGH/cornerstone3d-FORPUBLIC/packages/core/src/types/StackViewportProperties.ts:13:3 - (ae-forgotten-export) The symbol "InterpolationType" needs to be exported by the entry point index.d.ts
 // dist/cjs/index.d.ts:13:5 - (ae-forgotten-export) The symbol "MouseBindings" needs to be exported by the entry point index.d.ts
 // dist/cjs/index.d.ts:14:5 - (ae-forgotten-export) The symbol "KeyboardBindings" needs to be exported by the entry point index.d.ts
 // dist/cjs/index.d.ts:16:5 - (ae-forgotten-export) The symbol "Events" needs to be exported by the entry point index.d.ts
 // dist/cjs/index.d.ts:17:5 - (ae-forgotten-export) The symbol "SegmentationRepresentations" needs to be exported by the entry point index.d.ts
+// dist/cjs/types/AnnotationTypes.d.ts:8:9 - (ae-forgotten-export) The symbol "Types" needs to be exported by the entry point index.d.ts
 // dist/cjs/types/ISetToolModeOptions.d.ts:5:5 - (ae-forgotten-export) The symbol "ToolBindingMouseType" needs to be exported by the entry point index.d.ts
 // dist/cjs/types/ISetToolModeOptions.d.ts:6:5 - (ae-forgotten-export) The symbol "ToolBindingKeyboardType" needs to be exported by the entry point index.d.ts
 // dist/cjs/utilities/math/ellipse/index.d.ts:5:5 - (ae-forgotten-export) The symbol "pointInEllipse" needs to be exported by the entry point index.d.ts